Level 3 Home Care Package: $40,529 Annual Funding for Intermediate Care Needs

 Home Care Packages are funded by the Australian Government to provide coordinated care services, allowing individuals to live independently.
-They are part of a broader framework that includes the Commonwealth Home Support Programme and residential aged care, addressing needs that fall between these levels.
-The program uses a consumer-directed care approach, ensuring services align with individual needs and goals.
+The Home Care Packages Program uses a consumer-directed care approach, ensuring services align with individual needs and goals.

 There are four levels of Home Care Packages, each with increasing funding and support:

-Level 3 is the focus here, designed for those requiring more frequent and comprehensive support, such as assistance with daily tasks and some nursing care.
+Level 3 is designed for those requiring more frequent and comprehensive support, such as assistance with daily tasks and some nursing care.

 The application process is structured to ensure accessibility and fairness: